What is CMMC?

 DoD will require CMMC certification prior to any company/business/contractor winning a DoD contract.
 DoD delivered CMMC 1.0 standards (later updated to version 1.02) to a new non-profit governing organization, the Accreditation Body (AB).
 The AB will certify third-party inspectors who will then certify companies/businesses/contractors against the different CMMC standards/levels.
 Third-party inspectors will provide companies’/businesses’/contractors’ certification levels to the AB for tracking and provision to the DoD.
 The AB will not make CMMC certification levels publicly available.

-For more information on the AB, please visit their website: CMMCAB.org/
+For more information on the AB, please visit their website: CMMCAB.org

 How will CMMC impact NDIA’s members?

-The CMMC program requires certification for all contractors doing business or who want to do business with DoD.
+The CMMC program requires a certification for all contractors doing business or who want to do business with DoD.
 This group of affected contractors includes companies indirectly doing business with DoD through subcontracts as well as companies that sell commercial products or services to DoD.

 When was CMMC rolled out?